ssddttaa/CIS_120-Hw_09/src/README.txt

 ===================

-- List the four core concepts, the features they implement, and why each feature is an approprate use of the concept.
+- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
 You may copy and paste from your proposal document if you did not change the features you are implementing.

-  1.
+  1.2D Array

+    - What specific feature of your game will be implemented using this concept?

+      The function of this 2D array will be creating a 2D array that will store all of the mines.

+    - Why does it make sense to implement this feature with this concept?
+      Justify why this is a non-trivial application of the concept in question.

+      This is the most optimal data structure because the game is in the form of a grid, and I will constantly need to access a certain mine at a certain location, therefore the constant time access of an array will allow for this to be done efficiently in comparison to all other data structures.

   2.

   3.